duynguyen76/best-seller-book-analysis/README.md

 - **Numeric Patterns**: Visualizations (boxplots, violin plots, histograms) revealed differences in distributions of variables like *price* and *stars*.
 These helped us spot outliers and patterns in how books are priced and rated.

 - **Clustering**: K-Means clustering grouped books into 31 segments based on their numeric features.
 This opens the door for more targeted analysis — like identifying clusters of high-priced, low-rated books or cheap bestsellers.

+---

+## **Conclusion**
+- Price is a strong indicator of whether a book becomes a bestseller, as reflected in its prominence in decision-making processes across models.
+- Text-based features, such as keywords derived from book titles, provide valuable thematic context, helping refine predictions.
+- Resampling imbalanced data ensured better representation of minority classes, enhancing the overall model fairness and performance.
+- Logistic Regression struggles to capture non-linear relationships between features, limiting its effectiveness in our use case.
+- Random Forest Classifier, when fine-tuned using hyperparameter tuning (e.g., GridSearchCV), performed consistently well, achieving high accuracy and balanced recall values across training and testing datasets.
+- Decision Trees provide interpretable results, clearly outlining factors influencing bestseller predictions, but require constraints to prevent overfitting.
+- Combining textual and numeric features results in a comprehensive approach, enabling acceptable accuracy and recall rates for predicting bestseller status.

+It is possible to predict bestseller status of a book using a well-tuned ensemble model, leveraging both textual and numeric data with robust cross-validation techniques.

 ###  What We Learned:
 - **Handling the imbalanced datasets**